-In Chapters 5 and 6 we discussed math-aware search and math question-answering.
-A closely related topic to these is theorem proving.
+In Sections 5 and 6 we discussed math-aware search and math questionanswering.
+A topic closely related to these is theorem proving.
 Automated theorem proving aims to explore the application of computers in proving mathematical theorems.
 This is actually one of the earliest topics of interest in computer science.
-In the early 1960s, scientists started exploring the use of machines for theorem proving, for the quantification theory (Davis and Putnam, 1960; Davis et al., 1962) using deduction rules to prove assertions.
+In the early 1960s, scientists started exploring the use of machines for theorem proving for the quantification theory (Davis and Putnam, 1960; Davis et al., 1962) using deduction rules to prove assertions.